Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 iox_to_go.pub_sub.sub.topic = 1 #TOPIC_ACCEL
 iox_to_go_seralized = iox_to_go.SerializeToString()
 </code>
-After building the protobuf, we will get payload "0a040a020801"
+After the protobuf is built, we will get payload "0a040a020801"

-The context of .proto is as below:
+The content of complete .proto is as below.

 <code>
 // Possible subscription topics